5 Tips For Fishing Without Bait

 Waterfall Traps

-The waterfall you pick should not be dry or steep enough for the trapped fishes to escape.
+The waterfall you pick should not be dry or steep enough for the trapped fish to escape.
 Once you spot the right place, you can move upstream and examine the stream; if it’s shallow and thin on top, then it will work perfectly.

 Next, start constructing the trap using mud and rocks.
 You can build a well-defined ring at the base of the waterfall.
 The defined ring is where your catch will be trapped, and make sure it’s strong enough to survive at least two days.